AI-Generated Content and Copyright Law: What We Know

 The root of this issue lies in the way generative AI systems are trained.
 Like most other machine learning models, they work by identifying and replicating patterns in data.
 So, in order to generate an output like a written sentence or picture, it must first learn from the real work of actual humans.

-If an AI image generator produces art that resembles the work of Georgia O’Keefe, for example, that means it had to be trained using the actual art of Georgia O’Keefe.
-Similarly, for an AI content generator to write in the style of Toni Morrison, it has to be trained with words written by Toni Morrison.
+If an AI image generator produces art that resembles the work of Georgia O’Keefe, for example, that means it may have been trained on works that closely resemble or include the actual art of Georgia O’Keefe, depending on the dataset used.
+Similarly, for an AI content generator to write in the style of Toni Morrison, it was likely trained with words written by Toni Morrison.

 So, how do we reconcile the rapidly evolving artificial intelligence industry with the knotty particulars of U.S. copyright law?
 That is something creatives, companies, courts and the United States government are trying to figure out.